Our Journal

 Listen: Our Podcast on Life, Death & Grief

-• Chapter 1 – losing a spouse: A conversation about a young woman who simultaneously become a young widow and a single mother.
+• Chapter 1 – losing a spouse: A conversation with a young woman who simultaneously became a young widow and a single mother.

-• Episode 2 – suicide & taboo: An incredible look at the difficult subject of death by suicide — the grief, the stigma, and the importance of compassionate conversations.
+• Chapter 2 – suicide & taboo: An incredible look at the difficult subject of death by suicide — the grief, the stigma, and the importance of compassionate conversations.

 • Chapter 3 – sudden death: A raw and thoughtful exploration of how one family cope with sudden and unexpected loss, finding a way to find lightness and love along the way.